brovador/PhysicalKeyboardNotifications/README.md

                                                    object:nil];
 </pre>

-On notification code, recover from userInfo dictionary the pressed keyValue or a NSString representing the char
+- In the notification observer method recover from userInfo dictionary the pressed keyValue or a NSString representing the char

 <pre>
 - (void)onKeyboardKeyUpNotification:(NSNotification*)notification